close

 Home / About Us

-Our aim is also to empower every individual under our roof through quality education and skilling.
+Our aim is to empower every individual under our roof through quality education and progressive development

-At Ghar, we aspire to create fulfilled lives for those in need through everything we do.
-Our work is centred in our seven-storeyed home, where our main facilities include childcare and an orphanage home for marginalised young girls, a paralysed women’s home, and a senior living space for the elderly.
-While fostering a sense of family through this richly diverse community, the aim is also to empower every individual under our roof through quality education and skilling, as well as the opportunity to become productive and employed members of society.
+At GHAR we aspire to create meaningful, purposeful and fulfilling lives for those in need through our work.
+Our work is centred in our seven-storey home where our facilities include a Childcare Institution for orphan, abandoned and marginalised girls, a home for disabled women and a senior living space for the elderly.
+While fostering a sense of family through this richly diverse community, we strive to empower every girl and disabled woman under our care through quality education, skilling and progressive development with values of humanity, empathy and goodness and to facilitate their growth into conscientious and productive human beings who will impact society in times to come.

-We ensure that every member of Ghar is further taken care of by providing them with nutritional meals, medical help, recreational activities, and self-development workshops!
-With sufficient infrastructure and our team of trained staff and volunteers, we are able to make Ghar a safe and uplifting place for the vulnerable.
+We ensure that every member of GHAR is well taken care of in every possible way by providing them with nutritious meals, quality education, healthcare, recreational activities, sports and extracurricular activities.
+With suitably designed infrastructure and our team of trained staff and volunteers, GHAR is a home for the vulnerable in its truest sense.

 A Picture of Two Young Girls

-We aspire to create fulfilled lives for those in need through everything we do.
+We aspire to create fulfilling lives for those in need through our work.

 mission iconOur Mission

-To set up sustainable homes for orphan and marginalised girls and educate and empower them; the differently-abled to make them productive members of society and chart a new tomorrow for them; the elderly to enhance their quality of life; to inspire humanity.
+To set up sustainable homes for orphan, abandoned and marginalised girls and educate and empower them; the differently-abled to make them productive members of society and chart a new tomorrow for them; the elderly to enhance their quality of life; to inspire humanity.

-Making the lives of orphans and marginalised children, the differently-abled and the elderly secure, productive and fulfilling.
+Making the lives of orphan, abandoned and marginalised children, the differently-abled and the elderly secure, productive and fulfilling.

 concept iconOur Concept

-To set up integrated homes for orphan and marginalised girls, women with locomotive disabilities and the elderly, wherein each component complements the others; and to create an environment of a home - of belongingness, security, good education, a sound future, hope and care and affection.
+To set up integrated homes for orphan, abandoned and marginalised girls, women with disabilities and the elderly, wherein each component complements the others; and to create an environment of a home - of belongingness, security, good education, a sound future, hope and care and affection.

 Our Journey